Best Things to Do & Places to Eat in Apollo Beach, Florida

 Is Italian food your go-to?

-We’ve eaten at The Vineyards twice and can vouch that the food tastes authentic.
-Even John agrees, and his grandparents are Italian!
+We’ve eaten at The Vineyards several times and the food tastes authentically Italian.
+Even my part Italian husband John agrees, and he’s very particular about his Italian food.

 The menu is substantial.
-Pasta is fresh.
-Portions are hardy.
-And, it stays busy.
-We recommend reservations for dinner, unless you like to eat early.
+The pasta is fresh.
+The portions are hardy.
+And, the place stays busy.
+We recommend reservations for dinner, unless it’s off season or you like to eat early.

 Basically, we haven’t tried something we DIDN’T like, so go with your gut and order whatever sounds good.
 If you have to eat dairy free (like me), don’t worry.
 There are options for you, too!